RTR Vehicles: Production model

+In October 2025, Ford and RTR announced an official production Ford Mustang RTR model for the 2026 model year.
+This is the first RTR model to be offered from the Ford factory.
+The model features updated styling, the 2.3 L EcoBoost turbocharged 4-cylinder, active exhaust system with quad tips, Brembo brakes from the Mustang GT's Performance Pack, and chassis parts from the Dark Horse.
+The Mustang RTR highlights drifting capabilities, featuring the "drift brake" handbrake, steering components with more travel, and the stability-control system with a special tune in Track mode.

+Bronco RTR

+In January 2026, Ford and RTR announced an official production Bronco RTR model for the 2027 model year.
+The model features updated styling, the 2.3 L EcoBoost turbocharged 4-cylinder, 33-inch tires and lifted suspension as standard.
+The addition of the Sasquatch package adds 35-inch tires, upgraded Fox dampers, and a locking front differential.

 In media

-The Mustang RTR appears in the video game including Need for Speed: Payback and Need for Speed: Heat.
-While the actual RTR model itself did not appear in these games, the RTR parts however can be installed on the 2015 Ford Mustang GT Premium.
+The Mustang RTR appears in the video game Need for Speed: The Run as a playable car.
+Need for Speed: Payback and Need for Speed: Heat also features RTR parts that can be installed on the 2015 Ford Mustang GT Premium in-game.

+The Mustang RTR-X appears in Need for Speed: World, Shift 2: Unleashed, Need for Speed: The Run, and Need for Speed: Edge.

 The 2018 Ford Mustang RTR Spec 5 was shown on season 3, episode 1 of The Grand Tour.
 Co-host Jeremy Clarkson drove the Spec 5 against co-host Richard Hammond in the Dodge Challenger SRT Demon, and co-host James May in the Hennessey Camaro ZL1 “Exorcist” in a series of challenges.
 The Spec 5 recording the best time on their makeshift race track and being declared the car Richard Hammond would buy of the three with his own money.